ymz-ncnk/musgen/README.md

-# Musgen
+# MusGen
-Musgen is a code generator for the binary MUS format with validation support.
+MusGen is a code generator for the binary MUS format with validation support.

 # Overview
-Musgen generates 3 methods for a type description and language:
+MusGen generates 3 methods for a type description and language:
 - Marshal(buf) - encodes data into the MUS format.
 It will crash if the buffer length < Size().
 - Unmarshal(buf) - decodes data from the MUS format + performs validation.
 May